National Parks and Biosphere Reserves in Austria

 In UNESCO biosphere reserves, environmental protection is the top priority.
 At the same time, we humans use them for agriculture, sport and recreation.
 And yet the ecosystems are thriving.

-Activate all the senses!
+Awaken all your senses!

-Why is nature so restorative?
+Why does nature feel so restorative?

 Nature is used in a variety of ways in nature parks as cultural landscapes - mainly for agriculture and as recreational areas.
 Careful attention is paid to protecting and maintaining the biological balance and biodiversity.
 Here are some examples: